Skip to main content Skip to navigation

 PY1-3 student pharmacists are expected to engage in a specific number of high-quality co-curricular activities and to reflect on these experiences as part of mandatory academic advising during each spring semester.

-What can count as a co-curricular activity?
+What can Count as a Co-Curricular Activity?

-1. It is not an expectation and/or a requirement for a course.
 Note: IPPE and APPE rotations and their requirements are part of the curriculum and cannot be used as co-curricular activities.

 2. It relates to the co-curricular area for which you are hoping to use the activity.